exercism/website-copy/tracks/ruby/exercises/luhn/mentoring.md

 _First iteration: start with feedback on general design and pointing to Enumerable for the Luhn Calculation_
 * When people start with a Class and one Giant Class Method: start with just a suggestion to instantiate, without going into details.
 * When they don't use `each_slice`, I point them to the Series exercise "for inspiration on a similar solution".
-I don't give them `each_slice.
+I don't give them `each_slice`.
 * If both of these ^ points are relevant, I put them both in the first comment.
 And nothing else.

 _Next iterations:_